 - A.B.
 Harvard College, Harvard University, Cambridge, MA With Honors.
 Concentration: Economics

-- 2022-present Dean of International Affairs, Seoul National University
+- 2022-present Vice President of International Affairs, Seoul National University

 - 2013-present Professor of Strategy & International Business, College of Business Administration & Graduate School of Business Seoul National University

 - 2020-2021 Associate Dean of Student Affairs, College of Business Administration, Seoul National University